Andrew Schoultz_1b (web).jpg

 GGLA is pleased to present Artificial Horizons In Real Time, a solo exhibition by Los Angeles-based artist Andrew Schoultz.
 Surrounding the viewer with a painted world that the artist has been honing for the better part of three decades, Schoultz delves into far-reaching realms of esoteric knowledge, animal symbolism, and natural fauna, all built from the artist’s distinctive mark-making process.
 Through a deeply meditative method of repeated linework that composes everything from hazy horizons to owl fur, crashing waves to amphorae and beyond, the installation and individual works that compose Artificial Horizons In Real Time vibrate with an entirely analog optical intensity, demanding our presence and attention within the moment, providing a moment of grounding for both artist and viewer alike.
 Thus just as the title suggests, Artificial Horizons In Real Time, is just that–paintings grounded by an illusionistic horizon line, meant to be viewed, visually picked apart, internalized and grokked all within the thin timeframe of the present, yet to suggest that the works begin and end there is a simplification of the deeply layered qualities, both symbolically and materially, and the nature of Schoultz’s installation that envelops the viewer as they enter the gallery space.

 Andrew Schoultz, The Body Is The Vessel.
 Within It, Is A Beast Who Wrestles With What Is Good And What Is Bad.
-Listen To This Beast. , Acrylic on canvas, mounted to panel, 44 x 40 in.
+Listen To This Beast. ,2024, Acrylic and collage on canvas mounted to panel, 44 x 40 in.

-Andrew Schoultz, Waiting Owl At Dusk, 2024, Acrylic on canvas mounted to panel, framed, 44 x 40 in.
+Andrew Schoultz, Waiting Owl At Dusk, 2024, Acrylic and collage on canvas mounted to panel 44 x 40 in.

-Andrew Schoultz, Prehistoric Apocalyptic Landscape, 2024, Acrylic on canvas mounted to panel, 44 x 40 in.
+Andrew Schoultz, Prehistoric Apocalyptic Landscape, 2024, Acrylic and collage on canvas mounted to panel, 44 x 40 in.

 Installation View | Artificial Horizons in Real Time

-Andrew Schoultz, All Seeing Owl In Autumn Tree, 2024, Acrylic on canvas mounted to panel, framed, 30 x 22 in.
+Andrew Schoultz, All Seeing Owl In Autumn Tree, 2024, Acrylic, Ink, Collage on paper framed, 30 x 22 in.

 Installation View | Artificial Horizons in Real Time